 - Cusco Cathedral: The cathedral is a representation of colonial influence after the city was colonised by the Spanish in the 16th century.
 Made from blocks taken from a nearby Inca site, Sacsaywamán, the cathedral is a combination of European-style architecture and indigenous Andean artistry.
 When you visit this site, you’ll gain a deeper insight into the complex history and culture of the people of Peru.

 - Museo Inca: Learn more about the rich Inca history preserved in Inca art and artifacts held in Museo Inca, which houses a large collection of handmade traditional items like pottery, and hand-woven textiles.
 This might give you a better understanding of the communities you work with.

 - Huascaran National Park: Covering 340,000 hectares, this glacial national park includes the Cordillera Blanca tropical mountain range, a number of waterfalls, crystal lakes and a lagoon, Laguna 69 Huaraz, snuggled between its mountains.
 While trekking along the mountain slopes, you’ll forget all about the cold icy environment and be mesmerised by the turquoise scenery instead.

 Six questions to ask before you volunteer in South America

 Q: Which volunteer program should I join?

 A: GVI offers volunteer programs that work towards sustainable development.
-You have the option of joining a teaching program, a business skills development project, or empowerment initiatives for women and young girls, so choose the one you’re most passionate about.
-And if you’re a teen volunteer, you can join a Machu Picchu trek to promote sustainable tourism while you volunteer.
+You have the option of joining a rainforest conservation program, a teaching program or a community development program, so choose the one you’re most passionate about.

 Q: Is this organisation ethical?